magneticio/vamp.io/content/documentation/using-vamp/events.md

 }
 ```

+> **Note:** GET request with body - similar to approach used by Elasticsearch.

 ### Example 2: response time for a cluster

-This query gets the most recent response time metrics for the "frontend" cluster in the "d9b42796-d8f6-431b-9230-9d316defaf6d" deployment.
+This query gets the most recent response time events for the "frontend" cluster in the "d9b42796-d8f6-431b-9230-9d316defaf6d" deployment.

 `GET /api/v1/events`